thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 Create your virtual machines based on the [ThoughtSpot Virtual Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/thoughtspot-inc.thoughtspotvirtualmachine).

-1. Log into the Azure portal.
+1. Log in to the Azure portal.

-    In a browser, go to [https://portal.azure.com/#home](https://portal.azure.com/#home), and log into your Azure account.
+    In a browser, go to [https://portal.azure.com/#home](https://portal.azure.com/#home), and log in to your Azure account.

 2. On the Azure portal homepage, hover over **Virtual machines**, and click **Create**.